 Prune in the spring, never in the winter. if you prune your fuchsia down in winter you will be opening it up to disease and rot.
-You don’t want to give the wounds time to fester if you cut in spring before the plant bursts into life then there will be much less time for disease to enter the plant.
+You don’t want to give the wounds time to fester, if you cut in spring before the plant bursts into life then there will be much less time for a disease to enter the plant.

 Pruning to create a standard

 A fuchsia standard is a beautiful way of growing a fuchsia.
 You end up with a long straight barren woody stem leading to a large flowering top.
 To achieve this look requires a lot of pruning, but with patience, you can get there and the reward is well worth it.

 You need to grow your main stem upright, use a cane for support and tie this stem in regularly as it grows skyward.
 During this phase of growth, you will need to remove all side shoots while leaving the head of the plant to provide energy for future growth.

 Once you are happy with the growth of your main stem it will be time to start growing out the head at the top.
 You need to let a few sets of leaves grow out of each side shoot here before pinching out the shoot.
 I normally try to aim for 4-6 leaves.
 You then just keep going with this method, rounding out the head of the plant.

 Another trick for pot grown Fuchsia at least is to remove some of the rootstock.
 This helps to promote fresh growth and can really help the plant in the long run.

 You want to do this over winter while the plant is dormant and not really using its roots for much.

 Simply remove the plant from its pot and chop the roots off from the bottom.
 You can cut up to a third of the rootstock off without worry.

 More on Fuchsia